TxHawks/mdcss-theme-jigsass/README.md

 ## Options

-Options control the look and feel of the [mdcss GitHub] theme as well as any iframe examples that may be used.
+Options control the look and feel of the JigSass mdcss theme, as well as any iframe examples that may be used.

 #### `title`